 In an after hours emergency, please call the Rectory phone, 419-423-8776.

 Wedding preparation time may vary from couple to couple based on individual circumstances and needs.
-Couples are urged to contact Debbie well in advance of any planned wedding date.
+Couples are urged to contact Courtney well in advance of any planned wedding date.